 Gathering of Personally-Identifying Information

 Certain visitors to Whitespark’s websites choose to interact with Whitespark in ways that require Whitespark to gather personally-identifying information.
 The amount and type of information that Whitespark gathers depends on the nature of the interaction.
-For example, we ask visitors who sign up for an account at the Local Citation Finder to provide a username and email address.
-Those who engage in transactions with Whitespark – by purchasing access to the Local Citation Finder Pro service, for example – are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
+For example, we ask visitors who sign up for a Whitespark account to provide a username and email address.
+Those who engage in transactions with Whitespark – by purchasing a Subscription or Service – are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
 In each case, Whitespark collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Whitespark.
 Whitespark does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

 Whitespark may collect statistics about the behavior of visitors to its websites.
 For instance, Whitespark may monitor the most popular posts on our blog or use spam screened by the Akismet service to help identify spam.
 Whitespark may display this information publicly or provide it to others.
 However, Whitespark does not disclose personally-identifying information other than as described below.